-You can think of the sensor as being made up of millions of tiny light collectors, each of which is keeping a count of how much light hits the sensor.
-This count is not always 100% accurate, and will usually be a little bit higher or lower than the true amount of light seen.
-If enough light is captured then this small change doesn’t really affect the photograph, but in low light levels this shift can be enough to change the colour of the pixel.
+You can think of a camera sensor as being made up of millions of tiny light collectors, each of which is keeping a count of how much light hits a particular part of the sensor.
+This count is not always 100% accurate (due to various quantum and electrical effects), and will usually be a little bit higher or lower than the true amount of light seen.
+If light levels are good then each collector will receive a lot of light, and this small inaccuracy will have an almost imperceptible effect.
+But if light levels are low then this small change may be enough to slightly change the colour of the pixel.

-You might remember that there are three common ways to increase exposure – shutter speed, aperture and ISO.
+ISO: You might remember that there are three common ways to increase exposure – shutter speed, aperture and ISO.
 To reduce noise both shutter speed and aperture are useful, but increasing the ISO can actually make noise even worse.
 We will go into more depth about ISO in the next lesson, but essentially ISO makes the sensor more sensitive to light.
-Doing this can increase performance in low light levels, but it also means random fluctuations have a bigger impact.
-This is especially an issue at higher ISOs, and depending on your camera you may find that noise becomes a significant problem at ISOs above 1600.
+Doing this can increase sensor performance in low light levels, but it also means random fluctuations have a bigger impact.
+This is especially an issue at higher ISOs, and depending on your camera you may find that noise starts to become a significant problem at ISOs above 1600.

 Noise can to some extent be dealt with during post-processing.
-This involves smoothing the image, and lowers noise at the expense of image quality.
+This involves smoothing the image, and lowers noise at the expense of image resolution.
 However, the best way to reduce noise is to select the right combination of settings when shooting the photo – so keep ISO as low as possible and try increasing exposure through aperture or shutter speed.
 Alternatively, try to increase the light available, either by adding extra light sources or by making use of the camera flash.

-Finally, higher quality professional DSLR cameras often contain features designed to reduce the impact of noise.
+Finally, higher quality professional cameras often contain features designed to reduce the impact of noise.
 This allows such cameras to use a larger range of ISO before noise starts to become such a problem.